 premier Camp | Hartmann Valley, Namibia

-Hidden within the enormous Hartmann Valley, overlooking the bubbling rapids of the Kunene River and yet surrounded by the lunar-like infinity of the Namib Desert, Serra Cafema has to be one of the most remote and surreal destinations in all of Africa.
-A welcoming and comfortable oasis in the heart of one of Africa’s wildest and least explored corners, a journey to Serra Cafema is a journey into the soul.
+Hidden within the enormous Hartmann Valley, overlooking the bubbling rapids of the Kunene River while surrounded by the moon-like expanse of the Namib Desert, Serra Cafema has to be one of the most remote and surreal destinations in all of Africa.
+A welcoming and comfortable oasis in the heart of one of Africa’s wildest and least-explored corners, a journey to Serra Cafema offers a journey into the soul.

 Our Expert Says

 I don’t usually select camps for their luxury—in fact, it is the remote experience that excites me most.
 But this camp truly offers both!
-Located far, far from any true village, and set in a style of well-appointed luxury, Serra Cafema satisfies the adventurer and the indulger in us all.
+Located far, far from any true village and appointed with genuinely luxurious touches, Serra Cafema satisfies the adventurer and the indulgent traveler in us all.

 – Ben Bressler

 Number of Tents: 8